A look at Moi’s final resting place

 The lush green lawn is dotted with beautiful flowers that makes the compound looks like a small paradise.

-Mourners who were visiting the home for the first time on Sunday could not stop to view one of the most guarded houses Kenya.
+Mourners who were visiting the home for the first time on Sunday stopped to admire one of the most guarded houses Kenya.

 WATER FOUNTAINS